 Sometimes, in car accidents, especially if someone is killed, criminal charges are filed against the responsible party.
 Criminal and civil are two different legal processes.
 However, if a criminal defendant pleads guilty or is found guilty of a crime, it can be used as evidence to support the case of the person filing the lawsuit.

 In a wrongful death car accident claim, there may be multiple defendants (those who are sued), depending on the facts of the case.
 We ask accident victims to contact us as soon as possible so we can discuss their case.
-If we are retained, our attorneys will start investigating what happened, why and who is responsible.
+If we are retained, our Car accident attorneys in Atlanta will start investigating what happened, why, and who is responsible.

 In many cases, there can be multiple causes.
 More than one driver may have acted negligently; cargo may have fallen off a poorly loaded truck; or an intersection may have been so poorly designed that it’s dangerous.
 In these kinds of situations, we may file a wrongful death case against multiple parties.
 Though these cases are more complex, there could also be several parties paying settlements or verdicts, which helps our clients.